Rodeo King and the Senorita

-Rodeo King and the Senorita is a 1951 American Western film directed by Philip Ford and written by John K. Butler.
-The film stars Rex Allen, Mary Ellen Kay, Buddy Ebsen, Roy Barcroft, Tristram Coffin and Bonnie DeSimone.
-The film was released on July 15, 1951, by Republic Pictures.
+Rodeo King and the Senorita is a 1951 American Western film directed by Philip Ford, written by John K. Butler and starring Rex Allen, Mary Ellen Kay, Buddy Ebsen, Roy Barcroft, Tristram Coffin and Bonnie DeSimone.
+The film was released on July 15, 1951 by Republic Pictures.

 Plot

 Pablo Morales, part-owner of the Foster & Morales Wild West Show, is killed during a stunt on horseback.
-Steve Lacey plans to replace him in management and in the act, so he is irate at learning Rex Allen is going to be the show's new star.
+Steve Lacey plans to replace him in management and in the act.
+Pable is irate when learning that Rex Allen has been selected as the show's new star.

-Pablo's young daughter Juanita takes an immediate liking to Rex and his talented horse, Koko.
-But when another accident results in a broken leg for Koko that could prove fatal for the horse, Rex and his sidekick Muscles Benton suspect foul play.

-Koko recovers thanks to the care of Juanita and her governess, Janet Wells, and Rex feels he should give the horse to the girl.
+Pablo's young daughter Juanita likes Rex and his talented horse Koko.
+When another accident results in a potentially fatal broken leg for Koko, Rex and his sidekick Muscles Benton suspect foul play.
+Koko recovers, thanks to the care of Juanita and her governess Janet Wells, and Rex wants to give the horse to Juanita.
 After a fight with Lacey, he intends to leave until he learns that Juanita, now the show's co-owner, has just $2,000 left.
-After a lab analysis proves the chicanery involved, Foster shoots a sheriff, but Rex manages to make sure the guilty parties both end up behind bars.
-A grateful Juanita feels that Koko's rightful place is with Rex.
+After a lab analysis proves the chicanery involved, Foster shoots a sheriff, but Rex ensures that the guilty parties face punishment.
+Juanita is grateful and feels that Koko's rightful place is with Rex.